Serginho915/HealthyStock/README.md

 ## Notes

 - Set `NEXT_PUBLIC_SITE_URL`, `CORS_ORIGIN`, and cookie domain settings when deploying to a real domain.
+- In Docker, generated/admin-edited posts, admin settings, refresh sessions, and audit logs are stored in the backend data volume at `/app/data`.
+- Without Docker, those files are stored under `backend/data`.
-- Generated/admin-edited posts are stored in `backend/data/generated-posts.json`.
+- Generated/admin-edited posts use `generated-posts.json`.
-- Admin settings are stored in `backend/data/admin-settings.json`.
+- Admin settings use `admin-settings.json`.
-- Refresh sessions are stored in `backend/data/refresh-tokens.json`.
+- Refresh sessions use `refresh-tokens.json`.
-- Audit events are stored in `backend/data/audit-log.jsonl`.
+- Audit events use `audit-log.jsonl`.
 - Runtime data files are ignored by git.
 Back up the backend data volume in production.
 - Admin users and password hashes are stored in PostgreSQL.
 Back up the PostgreSQL volume in production.
 - Admin article HTML is sanitized before saving.
 Back up both the PostgreSQL volume and backend data volume in production.